UAHFencingClub/OnlineFencingPoolSheet/README.md

 Install the wasm target `rustup target add wasm32-unknown-unknown`

+Install the nightly toolchain: `rustup toolchain install nightly`

+Serve locally: `trunk serve`

-More information about leptos here: https://book.leptos.dev/getting_started/index.html#hello-world-getting-set-up-for-leptos-csr-development For this project, the nightly toolchain is not needed.
+More information about leptos here: https://book.leptos.dev/getting_started/index.html#hello-world-getting-set-up-for-leptos-csr-development

 ## Contributing.
 If you are interested in helping out or have questions, feel free to open a new GitHub issue to discuss.